chrispwolf/night-tripper-platen/content/chapters/Rules for Play/starships-travel.md

 # Starships & Travel
 These rules cover small craft like light freighters, gunboats and pleasure yachts.
 Capitals and other large ships should be treated as set pieces and terrain.
 You won't win in a fight against them.

+Other than shuttles and other short-range craft, most ships are outfitted with a Gate Core.
+A gate core enables a ship to enter gatespace and travel many times the speed of light.
+A ship can only enter or leave gatespace a significant distance from worlds or other large bodies.

 The players may start with a starship.
 If they do, they are likely in debt for the full cost to a bank, loan shark, ship manufacturer, or other entity.
 Standard loan repayment terms are 1.5% of the total cost of the ship paid out over 100 months.
 At the end of 100 months, the PCs will have paid 150% of the cost of the ship.
 Round fractions of a credit up.

 ## Ship Attributes